sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 - choose a more specific name (examples: `isFirstItemCrocodile` or `isGreenCrocodile`);
 - shorten the name, if the scope is small (example: `isCroc`).

-All options are somewhat not ideal, though:
+Unfortunately, all options are somewhat not ideal:

 - Inlining can make the code more verbose, especially if the result of the function is used several times, or if the function has multiple parameters.
 It could also affect performance, though it usually doesn’t.
 - Longer names could also make the code a bit more verbose.